Digital Camera Decision Criteria

 Another thing worth noting is that certain manufacturers brand their lines differently in different countries.
 For example, my Lumix ZS20 is also called the TZ30 in some countries.
 Thus, if you use the Expert Reviews site, which is based in the UK, you might have a hard time finding a review for a specific US model you are interested in (though they often mention when a model is marketed differently).
 Likewise, if you get a recommendation from a fellow traveler who is from a different region of the world you might not be getting the model name and number applicable to your home territory.

 To get started on your shopping research, I recommend compiling a list of 5-10 models to compare.
 Try to include at least a few different brands.
 Make your list using Amazon (you can choose the type of camera you are interested in and then use the selection features on the left sidebar to narrow your search) or via a review site like CNET’s Best Digital Cameras list or Expert Reviews.

 For example, here is the higher-end compact point-and-shoot list I considered back in 2012.
 Even though that was a long time ago, these brands and models still exist today (x is a variable number that changes as models get updated).

 - Sony Cybershot DSC-HXxxV

-You will notice that basically I have included the powerhouse manufacturing brands in this list (minus Olympus, which is also a powerhouse brand).
-I have met fellow travelers who have been satisfied with each of these brands (depending on the model and personal experiences, naturally).
+You will notice that I have included most of the powerhouse brands in this list (minus Olympus).
+I have met fellow travelers satisfied with each of these brands (depending on the model and personal experiences, naturally).
 That doesn’t mean you should ignore others but this list was long enough for my interests.